How to Replace Bathroom Taps and Kitchen Taps

 - It is especially important to know this if you have a stone or tile counter as it is harder to drill the holes out for the supply lines in the correct place whereas an Arborite counter is much easier to drill through.

-To find that out without taking off the taps you are currently using you will need to look under the counter at the underside of where your taps drop through the counter.
+To find out if you need taps for a single hole or two hole application without taking off the taps you are currently using you will need to look under the counter at the underside of where your taps drop through the counter.

 You will also want to make note as to whether you have shut off valves on your supply lines and decide whether you want to install them or not, I am recommending you install shut off valves if you do not have them.